 The all-new ohc6 engine actually saw its first use in the 1964 XP-833 “Banshee” show car.
 The “Banshee” was a dedicated two-seat sports car much like the Chevrolet Corvette that DeLorean was attempting to bring into production, but the idea was later killed by corporate executives.
 Apparently the GM brass didn’t want other in-house competition for the Corvette in the two-seat category.
 Following the ohc6’s lengthy testing phase, it was soon offered as the base power-plant in the 1966 models as a way to inject some sophistication and a European feel into the intermediate lineup.
 The ohc6 engine was only offered from 1966 through 1969 model years as the standard engine for the Pontiac Tempest and LeMans as well as the Firebird from 1967–69.
 The “sprint option” was also offered on these models but was usually incorporated as a package with a standard 3-speed floor shift and heavy duty suspension.
 No other models ever offered the ohc6 as an engine option.

+The cast aluminum accessory drive housing is located on the right side of the engine which supports the distributor, fuel pump, and oil filter.
+In this photo you can also see the engine block casting number located just right of the oil fill tube.
+The engine serial number was located on the stamping pad immediately above the oil filter, right of the fuel pump.
 The “Sprint” optioned Tempest, LeMans, and Firebird were lighter, well balanced, and handled better than the heavier V-8 equipped models.
 The high-revving “Sprints” also had performance that equaled or bested entry level V-8’s of the period.
 In a Motor Trend Magazine performance test a Royal Bobcat prepared ‘66 Tempest “Sprint” with 4-speed, ran a high 14-second quarter mile at 91 mph which was better than the 16-second and 80 mph performance recorded by other automotive magazines.

 The overhead cam six though innovative had some problems worth noting.
 In checking 1966–67 factory service bulletins it’s clear that failed camshafts occurred from lobe scuffing due to oil starvation and/or poor assembly techniques.
 Other problems encountered included stuck lash adjusters that occurred more frequently.
 It should also be noted that since the engine was non-conventional in design, finding mechanics experienced and knowledgeable was at best difficult and this is especially true today.